 Please let me (Paul 0427 537 836) know if you have any questions on the above instructions or if you have any general questions in the use of RideWithGPS.

-Also ride leaders can “Share” a link by e-mail to me of their proposed routes and I will add them to the appropriate event.
-Otherwise, the ride leader can e-mail a GPX file to me and I can use the “Trace” tool to create cue sheets and control points.
+Ride leaders can “Share” a link by e-mail to firstname.lastname@example.org of their proposed routes and we will add them to the appropriate event.
+Otherwise, the ride leader can e-mail a GPX file to email@example.com and we can use the “Trace” tool to create cue sheets and control points.
 The latter is useful for editing and navigating the routes.